Spring Term 1 - 2018

-We will be looking at the changes that occur at this time of year, including the different colours that can be seen in the environment, and the changes that take place with the weather.
+We will be looking at the changes that occur at this time of year, including the different colours that can be seen and the changes that take place with the weather.
 The children will find out how they might be able to help birds and creatures at this time of year.
-Art work will focus on the difference between warm and cold colours, as well as choosing media and materials to make their own models and sculptures.
+Art work will focus on the difference between warm and cold colours as well as choosing media and materials to make their own models and sculptures.

 We will be continuing to learn new phonemes as part of Phase 2 and 3 of Letters and Sounds, so that the children can use their phonic knowledge when reading and writing.
-In addition we will be teaching the children “Tricky Words”.
+In addition we will be teaching the children “Tricky Words”, words that cannot be ‘sounded out’.
 We will be encouraging the children to build their independence with reading and writing.
 Letter and number formation will be key to developing this independence.
-We look forward to meeting parents at our ”Reading Meeting” on 7th November, when we will be able to explain how we teach reading and the role parents and carers can play in supporting pupils’ reading at home.
+We look forward to meeting parents at our ”Reading Meeting” on 6th November, when we will be able to explain how we teach reading and the role of home reading books.

-Our number and shape activities will continue to focus on recognising and ordering numbers as well as starting to find one more/less.
-The children will use shapes to explore patterns, and to develop their knowledge of 2D (flat) and 3D (solid) shapes.
+Our number and shape activities will continue to focus on recognising and ordering numbers as well as starting to find one more/less and exploring number facts.
+The children will use shapes to explore patterns and to develop their knowledge of 2D (flat) and 3D (solid) shapes.
 The children will be involved in problem solving activities to develop their understanding of number and number operations.

 As the half term comes to a close the children will be looking forward to celebrating their first Christmas in school.
 They will find out what Christmas is all about and how it is celebrated.
 They will join in the celebrations and Christmas performances in school.

-In our phonics sessions, we will begin to learn new phonemes as part of Phase 2 of Letters and Sounds, as well as consolidating Phase 1.
-We will start our “Funky Fingers” and “Dough Gym” activities to develop pencil control and letter formation.
-We will also work on hearing sounds and recognising the different letter shapes.
+Our daily literacy lessons will begin by introducing the children to the characters and stories from our reading scheme, ”The Oxford Reading Tree” and they will learn how to read the first “key” words including all the character’s names.
+They will also begin to learn new phonemes as part of Phase 2 of Letters and Sounds as well as consolidating Phase 1.
+We will start our “Funky Fingers” and “Dough Gym” activities to develop pencil control and letter formation, and we will work on hearing sounds and recognising their different letter shapes.

 The end of the half term will see the children taking part in their first Harvest Assembly.